 ST: Patrick M'Boma

 Patrick M'Boma helped the Indomitable Lions to win the Gold medal at the 2000 Olympics.
 He won two African Cup of Nations: 2000 and 2002.
 This led him into winning the African Player of the Year Award in 2000.
 He was at one point the all-time leading scorer for Cameroon.
 He had played professionally in Japan, France, Italy, Libya and England.

 François Omam-Biyik became a national hero when he scored the goal that beat Argentina in the 1990 World Cup Finals.
 He also went to the World Cup Finals in USA and France.
 He had success with different French clubs before moving to Marseille in the summer of 1992.
 He only played one match, and was transferred to Lens in October 1992.
 After a few years he continued his career in Mexico with Club América and Puebla F.C.

 ST: Samuel E'too

 -- Cameroon won the Gold Medal at the 2000 Olympics with their under-23 team.
 They also took two AFCON titles in 2000 and 2002.
 From that generation, I selected 7 players: Patrick M'Boma, Pierre Wome, Rigobert Song, Raymond Kalla, Geremi, Samuel Et'oo, Lauren and Marc-Vivien Foe.
 Carlos Kameni made honourable mention.
-They outnumbered the 1990 team largely because the players were given more opportunities and exposure in the 2000's than the previous generations.
+They outnumbered the 1990 team largely because the players were given more opportunities and exposure in than the previous generations.
 They got to play in the bigger Europe leagues.
 For example, Stephen Tataw only played in Africa and Japan while the later generations played a higher level.